salesforcecli/eslint-plugin-sf-plugin/src/rules/README.md

 * <https://medium.com/bigpicture-one/writing-custom-typescript-eslint-rules-with-unit-tests-for-angular-project-f004482551db>

-be sure to import/export your rule with index.ts
+be sure to import/export your rule with index.ts and add it the configs sections

 ## Testing